elco7985/DH250-Romero_Garrett/Assignment 05/README.md

 # Personas & Scenarios
 ## Introduction

+Storytelling in UX is one part research, one part artform.
+To craft a user's story, you need the data to bring actionable insights to light.
+However, data is not enough.
+You need to tell a story with that data to encompass the users your feature/product is targetting, which is a true artform in of itself.
 The purpose of storytelling in UX is simple: it is to drive design through emotion.
 When you are presenting a story to the stakeholders, they are not looking for granular insights from the research data.
 More often than not, they're looking for what makes a user frustrated and what they can do to solve that frustration.
-Ultimately, storytelling puts the stakeholders in the users shoes and removes any biases or assumptions they may have when they are crafting a feature for a product.
+Ultimately, storytelling puts the stakeholders in the users shoes and removes any biases or assumptions they may have when they are crafting a feature or product for their consumers.

 ## Personas
 ### Laura Q - The Math Guru